raulciolac/kubernetes-platform-lab/README.md

 - Application packaging with Helm
 - Monitoring and observability using Prometheus and Grafana

-The goal of this lab is to simulate how enterprise teams provision, deploy, monitor, and operate cloud-native workloads.
+The goal of this lab is to simulate how enterprise to provision, deploy, monitor, and operate cloud-native workloads.

 ---